 Training became part of Rodrigues’ routine once out of prison.
 After a long time, away from Campos dos Goytacazes, Márcio met his former instructor Irami Gomes Rocha who invited him to train.
 The two trained together for a while and as a result of this coaching, Rocha awarded Márcio his black belt (2004).

 A year after receiving his black belt, and fully reformed from a life of crime, Márcio Rodrigues decided to start a social project and give the children and young adults of his neighbourhood, a positive outlet for the drugs and violence available to them on the streets, particularly in the neighbouring slums since Rodriges’ favela is heavily guarded by militia.

-Seeing the incredible benefits that were being generated by this endeavour, he decided to open a training centre/fighter house in order to give some of the more talented and hard working students a way to live from the sport.
-One of the first big names to come from this training centre was Lucas Daniel, who won world titles in both the IBJJF and Abu Dhabi Pro.
+Seeing the incredible benefits that were being generated by this endeavor, he decided to open a training center/fighter house in order to give some of the more talented and hardworking students a way to live from the sport.
+One of the first big names to come from this training center was Lucas Daniel, who won world titles in both the IBJJF and Abu Dhabi Pro.

 With the success of the project, and some financial backing, Rodrigues has since opened 8 other affiliate academies throughout the country (Rondonia 2x, Manaus 3x, Bom Jesus 1x, Rio de Janeiro 2x)